Investing is hard.

 Those 13 ETF’s provide exposure to nearly the entire investment universe.
 That includes both foreign and domestic equities, and foreign and domestic bonds.
 There also different sectors represented by those funds.
 For example, your portfolio will include a mix of large-cap, mid-cap, and small-cap stocks.
 On the bond side, you will have exposure to short-term and long-term securities, as well as corporate and government bonds.

-Once your account has been opened, and your portfolio determined, your only responsibility will be to fund your account.
-Betterment handles all of the mechanical details of managing your portfolio for you but you still need to put the money in. 🙂
+From here, all that's left is funding.
+That's on you.
+Betterment handles the details of managing your portfolio for you but you still need to put the money in. 🙂

 Betterment Features and Benefits